 John Hancock Multifactor Materials ETF (JHMA)

-John Hancock Multifactor Materials ETF (JHMA) with AI Score 44/100 (Weak).
-John Hancock Multifactor Materials ETF (JHMA) focuses on investing in U. S. materials sector companies, aiming to mirror the performance of its underlying index.
-Market cap: 0, Sector: Financial services.
+John Hancock Multifactor Materials ETF (JHMA) trades at $40.71 with AI Score 44/100 (Grade C).
+John Hancock Multifactor Materials ETF (JHMA) focuses on investing in U. S. Market cap: $13.84M, Sector: Financial services.

 John Hancock Multifactor Materials ETF (JHMA) provides targeted exposure to the U.S. materials sector, utilizing a multifactor approach to select companies with market caps above the 1001st largest U.S. firm.
 As a non-diversified fund, JHMA offers concentrated investment within its specific market segment.